Pick the one closest to your situation. The guide is organized so you can jump straight to what you need.

 The questions below are the ones California buyers and sellers actually search, grouped by situation.
 Each answer is written to stand on its own and cites the controlling statute or case, so it holds up whether you read it here or see it surfaced elsewhere.
 For the full statutory detail behind any answer, see the legal framework section above.

 The California Combating Auto Retail Scams Act (SB 766) was signed by Governor Newsom on October 6, 2025, and takes effect October 1, 2026.
-It creates a mandatory 3-business-day right to cancel used car purchases under $50,000 with fewer than 400 miles driven after purchase, whichever limit comes first.
-In practice, 3 business days can mean 3 to 5 or more calendar days depending on when you purchase.
+It creates a mandatory three-day right to cancel used car purchases of $50,000 or less, as long as the car has been driven 400 miles or fewer since purchase.
+The three days are calendar days, counted starting the day after you sign; the right ends at the dealer's close of business on the third day, and it extends only if the dealership is closed to the public on that third day, in which case it runs to the next day they are open.
 The Act also requires total price transparency in all advertising, bans valueless add-on charges, and replaces the old optional cancellation agreement with a mandatory right that cannot be waived.
-The restocking fee is capped at 1.5% of the vehicle price ($200 to $600).
-Source: Cal.
+The restocking fee is capped at 1.5% of the vehicle price ($200 to $600), plus $1 per mile for any miles driven over 250 (max $150).
+Sources: SB 766; Cal.
 Civ.
 Code §§1784.20 et seq.

 No, not for purchases made now.
-The federal Used Clean Vehicle Credit (IRS §25E), worth up to $4,000 on a qualifying used EV bought from a licensed dealer, was repealed by the 2025 federal tax law (the "One Big Beautiful Bill Act," P.L.
-119-21) and ended for vehicles acquired after September 30, 2025.
+The federal Used Clean Vehicle Credit, worth up to $4,000 on a qualifying used EV bought from a licensed dealer, was repealed by the 2025 federal tax law (the "One Big Beautiful Bill Act") and ended for vehicles acquired after September 30, 2025.
 If you bought a qualifying used EV from a dealer on or before that date, you may still claim it on your 2025 or 2026 return (generally on IRS Form 8936), and the old rules ($25,000 price cap, income limits, model at least two years old, dealer-issued time-of-sale report) still govern those pre-deadline purchases.
 For a purchase today, the federal credit no longer factors into the dealer-vs-private decision.
 California state and local rebate or clean-vehicle programs may still apply, so check current California Air Resources Board and utility programs before you assume there is no help at all.
+Sources: IRC §25E; P.L.
+119-21; IRS Form 8936 instructions.

-Under the Consumer Legal Remedies Act (Cal.
+Under the Consumer Legal Remedies Act, you do not need to prove the dealer knew about the problem or intended to deceive you.
+The act itself creates the liability: misrepresenting the vehicle's condition, concealing a defect, or making false statements about warranty coverage is enough, regardless of the dealer's state of mind.
+This is significantly more consumer-friendly than most states, which require proving the dealer acted "knowingly" or "intentionally."
+The dealer's only defense is proving the error was a bona fide unintentional mistake, and the burden is on the dealer.
+Sources: Cal.
 Civ.
-Code §1770), you do not need to prove the dealer knew about the problem or intended to deceive you.
-The act itself, misrepresenting the vehicle's condition, concealing a defect, making false statements about warranty coverage, which creates liability regardless of the dealer's state of mind.
-This is significantly more consumer-friendly than most states, which require proving the dealer acted "knowingly" or "intentionally."
-The dealer's only defense is proving the error was a bona fide unintentional mistake (§1784), and the burden is on the dealer.
+Code §§1770, 1784.

 Yes, mandatory for successful CLRA claims.
-Under Cal.
-Civ.
-Code §1780(e), if you prevail on a CLRA claim, the court must award attorney fees and costs against the dealer.
+If you prevail on a CLRA claim, the court must award attorney fees and costs against the dealer.
 This means you can often find a consumer protection attorney to take your case on contingency, because the dealer pays their fees if you win.
 Under Song-Beverly, attorney fees are also recoverable for prevailing consumers.
-Under the UCL, fees are available through the private attorney general doctrine (CCP §1021.5).
+Under the UCL, fees are available through the private attorney general doctrine.
 This mandatory fee-shifting is a major practical advantage California buyers have over most other states.
+Sources: Cal.
+Civ.
+Code §1780(e); Cal.
+Civ.
+Code §1794(d); Cal.
+Civ.
+Proc.
+Code §1021.5.

-The Car Buyer's Bill of Rights (AB 68, Cal.
+The Car Buyer's Bill of Rights (AB 68) is a set of additional dealer obligations including: a cap on the dealer's financing compensation of 2.5% of the amount financed for loans of 60 months or less (2% for longer terms); required disclosure of your credit score and the factors affecting it; a written inspection report for CPO vehicles; a door sticker disclosure on any vehicle previously bought back as a lemon; and an itemized list of all add-on products.
+These protections apply to all California licensed dealers regardless of when you purchase.
+Sources: Cal.
 Veh.
-Code §11709.2) is a set of additional dealer obligations including: a cap on the dealer's financing compensation of 2.5% of the amount financed for loans of 60 months or less (2% for longer terms); required disclosure of your credit score and the factors affecting it; a written inspection report for CPO vehicles; a door sticker disclosure on any vehicle previously bought back as a lemon; and an itemized list of all add-on products.
-These protections apply to all California licensed dealers regardless of when you purchase.
+Code §§11709.2, 11713.18-11713.21.

 Yo-yo financing is a spot-delivery scam, but the two terms are not the same.
 Spot delivery is the mechanism: the dealer lets you drive home before the financing is final and then shops your signed contract to lenders.
 Yo-yo financing is what happens when no lender will buy that contract as written and the dealer calls you back days later demanding a higher rate or larger down payment.
-California has one of the only state-level protections: Cal.
+California has one of the only state-level protections: the dealer must notify you within 10 days if conditional financing falls through, and to return your consideration if it cannot place the financing on the disclosed terms.
+If a dealer pressures you to re-sign on worse terms outside that framework, you may have claims under the CLRA (misrepresentation) and UCL (unfair business practice).
+That 10-day notice rule addresses financing that fails; it does not require disclosure of the dealer's rate markup once financing is placed.
+Sources: Cal.
 Veh.
-Code §11709.4 requires the dealer to notify you within 10 days if conditional financing falls through, and to return your consideration if it cannot place the financing on the disclosed terms.
-If a dealer pressures you to re-sign on worse terms outside that framework, you may have claims under the CLRA (misrepresentation) and UCL (unfair business practice).
-The §11709.4 notice addresses financing that fails; it does not require disclosure of the dealer's rate markup once financing is placed.
+Code §11709.4.

 Yes.
-California small claims court (Cal.
-Civ.
-Proc.
-Code §116.221) handles fraud claims up to $12,500 for individuals.
+California small claims court handles fraud claims up to $12,500 for individuals.
 You do not need an attorney.
 Common fraud claims that fit small claims: undisclosed prior damage, concealed accident history, misrepresented mileage, and failure to disclose a salvage or rebuilt title.
 What you give up by going to small claims: attorney fees (the CLRA's mandatory fee-shifting does not apply in small claims since attorneys are not permitted to appear), punitive damages, and the ability to exceed $12,500.
-If your actual damages are under $12,500 and you have clear evidence, such as a VinPassed report showing undisclosed damage or a CARFAX showing an accident the dealer denied, small claims is often faster and more practical than Superior Court.
+If your actual damages are under $12,500 and you have clear evidence, such as a vehicle history report showing undisclosed damage or an accident the dealer denied, small claims is often faster and more practical than Superior Court.
 Filing is typically $30 to $75 depending on your claim amount.
 Find your local courthouse at courts.ca.gov.
+Sources: Cal.
+Civ.
+Proc.
+Code §116.221.

 You have several options: (1) File with the California Department of Motor Vehicles Occupational Licensing (DMV OL) at dmv.ca.gov/portal/dealer-licensing/.
 The DMV can investigate and discipline dealers including license suspension.
 (2) File with the California Attorney General's office at oag.ca.gov/consumers.
 (3) File with your local District Attorney's consumer protection unit.
-(4) Send a CLRA demand letter directly to the dealer, required 30 days before filing a CLRA damages lawsuit (Cal.
-Civ.
-Code §1782).
+(4) Send a CLRA demand letter directly to the dealer, required 30 days before filing a CLRA damages lawsuit.
 The notice must be in writing, sent by certified or registered mail, return receipt requested, to the place where the transaction occurred or the dealer's principal place of business in California.
 Strict compliance is required: failure to send by certified mail can result in dismissal of your damages claim.
 (5) File in small claims court for claims under $12,500.
 Most consumer protection attorneys offer free consultations and take strong cases on contingency because the CLRA requires the dealer to pay your attorney fees if you win.
+Sources: Cal.
+Civ.
+Code §1782.

 The seller pays, always.
 California law places the smog check obligation entirely on the seller in a private party transaction.
 The seller must provide a passing smog certificate dated within the last 90 days before the sale can be completed.
 If the car fails, the seller is responsible for getting it repaired and retested.
 A buyer should never agree to pay for a smog check as a condition of purchase, and should never accept a car without a valid certificate in hand.
 If a seller tries to negotiate smog costs onto the buyer, that's either ignorance of the law or an attempt to pass along a problem they already know about.
 One exception: gasoline vehicles in roughly their first four model years are exempt from the change-of-ownership smog requirement; the buyer pays an $8 smog transfer fee at the DMV instead.
 For dealer sales the dealer is responsible for delivering the vehicle with a valid smog certificate.
 You can look up any vehicle's smog history before you meet the seller at bar.ca.gov/inspection, free with no account required, search by VIN or plate.